AndrewZures/diluvia/README.md

 ### Tests
-run `mix test` to run all tests run `mix test --exclude random` to run all tests except those with a random component
+run `mix test` to run all tests run `mix test --include random` to run tests including those with a random element